sumeshi/evtx2es/README.md

 ## Contributing

-The source code for evtx2es is hosted at GitHub, and you may download, fork, and review it from this repository(https://github.com/sumeshi/evtx2es).
+The source code for evtx2es is hosted on GitHub.
+You can download, fork, and review it from this repository: https://github.com/sumeshi/evtx2es.
 Please report issues and feature requests. :sushi: :sushi: :sushi:

 ## License